Salek-system/Adaptive-Traffic-Light-System/Syn-Simulation with yolov5/README.md

 ## Documentation

 The files in this part include synchronization and emergency module files, which means that uploading the files here means the project integration together.

+# File structure:
+- [yolo5v](yolov5) In this folder, all the files are needed for the emergency module, for the ability to detect.